SteffenHebestreit/spring_boot_ai_agent/README.md

 - Agent information display (Agent Card)
 - **Multimodal content support** for processing images and PDFs with vision-enabled LLMs
 - **Capability detection** for automatically identifying which models support which content types
-- Integration with external Model Context Protocol (MCP) servers
+- **100% MCP-compliant integration** with external Model Context Protocol servers
+  - Full protocol handshake with initialization and capability negotiation
+  - Session management with proper MCP-Session-Id header handling
+  - JSON-RPC 2.0 compliant request/response structure
+  - Support for MCP specification version 2024-11-05
 - Peer-to-peer communication with other A2A (Agent-to-Agent) agents
 - RESTful APIs for interaction
 - Streaming capabilities for real-time data/task updates